 Ham, Pear, and Brie Omelet has a substantial filling that starts with precooking chopped ham and pear in a skillet and topping them with cheese; that way, the filling is cohesive and warmed to serving temperature.
 Cooking three beaten eggs in an 8-inch nonstick skillet yields an omelet that is delicate but strong enough to support the filling.
 Romaine and Watercress Salad combines crisp romaine lettuce with spicy, tender watercress.
 Thinly sliced kohlrabi and sweet apple combine cohesively with the salad greens and provide complexity.

-10-Inch Nonstick SkilletsWe love the 8- and 12-inch OXO nonstick skillets.
-Is the 10-inch version also worth buying?
+The Best 10-Inch Nonstick SkilletsWe love our favorite 8- and 12-inch nonstick skillets.
+Are the 10-inch versions also worth buying?

 Dinner 3: Mapo Tofu and Smashed Cucumbers